Skip to content

 What is the best EU-hosted helpdesk platform?

-On EU Vetted's editorial compliance score, Crisp (France) reaches 5/5 as an EU-owned and EU-hosted option.
-Userlike (Germany), Customerly (Ireland), chatlyn (Austria), and LiveChat by Text (Poland) each reach 4/5.
+Crisp (France) is EU-owned and EU-hosted (CLOUD Act exposure: Material), with a published DPA and disclosed sub-processors.
+Userlike (Germany), Customerly (Ireland), chatlyn (Austria), and LiveChat by Text (Poland) are also EU-owned and EU-hosted.
 The right choice depends on your channel mix: Crisp covers live chat, email, and shared inbox; Userlike specialises in messaging-channel integrations; LiveChat is better known for high-volume e-commerce support.

 Is there a GDPR-compliant helpdesk software?

 Any helpdesk operated by an EU-incorporated company with EU-only infrastructure and a published DPA qualifies as GDPR-compliant in its processing role.
 Crisp (France) and Userlike (Germany) both publish detailed DPAs and sub-processor lists.
-Compliance is an assessment of the operator's practices, not a guarantee; review each vendor's DPA against your own requirements, particularly regarding any third-party chat or analytics integrations.
+A published DPA reflects the operator's practices at a point in time, not a permanent guarantee; check it against your own requirements, particularly around any third-party chat or analytics integrations.

 Does helpdesk data fall under the US CLOUD Act?

 If the helpdesk platform is operated or ultimately owned by a US-incorporated company, the CLOUD Act can in principle compel it to produce data it controls, regardless of where that data is stored.
-EU-owned operators such as Crisp (France), Userlike (Germany), and LiveChat (Poland) are not directly subject to the CLOUD Act.
-This is an assessment of corporate structure, not a claim about any specific legal request.
+EU-owned operators such as Crisp (France, CLOUD Act exposure: Material), Userlike (Germany, CLOUD Act exposure: Minor), and LiveChat (Poland, CLOUD Act exposure: Minor) have no US parent company that can be compelled this way.
+This is a read on corporate ownership only, not a prediction about any specific legal request.

 What customer data does a helpdesk platform typically process?